codejutsu1/tulo/README.md

 ### About Tulo API

-This is the backend API for:
+This is the backend API t0:

 - Purchase Airtime and data
     - MTN